chrisns/talks/PolicyAsVersionedCode.md

 ![bg cover](./images/words.jpeg)

-# 🤣🤣🤣🤣 <!--fit-->
+# 🙄🤖 <!--fit-->

 <!--
- I know you really came here wanting to see a million words on a slide not just an emoji or two, -->
+I know you really came here wanting to see a million words on a slide not just an emoji or two-->

 ---